Kenyan government Task Force to implement African Court’s Ogiek judgment deeply flawed, MRG and OPDP say

 - Minority Rights Group International is a non-governmental organization working to secure the rights of ethnic, religious and linguistic minorities and indigenous peoples worldwide.
 We work with more than 150 partners in over 50 countries.

-- For more information or to arrange interviews contact:
+For more information or to arrange interviews, please contact the MRG Press Office at press